HarryVallianos/EHBE_MPC_data/README.md

-# EHBE MPC experiment data
+# Experimental House of Building Energetics (EHBE) Model Predictive Control (MPC) experiment data

 This repository hosts data from the Experimental House of Building Energetics (EHBE) of Hydro-Québec in Shawinigan.